 Jack Berry made this cold-connected anticlastic cuff using three of his favorite techniques.
 He used fold forming for the three-dimensional elements on top, roll printing for the overall texture, and highlighted the details with patina.
 He created the anticlastic shape with a hydraulic press and a die, which made it that much simpler to do.
 The patina then highlights them all.

 If hammering is what you live for, anticlastic raising is the perfect technique for you.
 If you’re drawn to the opposing curves it produces and don’t always want to spend so much of your studio time hammering and don’t have a hydraulic press with an anticlastic die, there’s a solution for you, too.
 Now you can create opposing curves for a bracelet much more quickly than hammering and with much less expense than using a die and press.
 Miland Seuss’s anticlastic pliers give you the form of an anticlastic bracelet quickly and easily, which you can then complete with whatever design ideas you want.

 Also Find . . .

 Travis Ogden has taught making this twisted silver cuff a lot, at live classes, in print, and on video.
 Not only is it a classic sort of design with a cool edge, it’s a great example for demonstrating a lot of basic silversmithing techniques.
-You can find the instructions for making this design in a digital project of the project which first appeared in Lapidary Journal Jewelry Artist in November, 2011, if you just want to see the steps.
+You can find the instructions for making this design in a digital project, which first appeared in Lapidary Journal Jewelry Artist in November 2011, if you just want to see the steps.